gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 **Front Wing Analysis**

 Firstly, like many teams at Monza, Ferrari opted for a low downforce front wing design.
-As mentioned before, tyre degredation is an important factor in being competitive at such a circuit.
 Less downforce means there will be less stress on the tyres, especially in high-speed braking zones.
 Simply put, the car is not "pushed" into the ground as aggressively, thus protecting the tyre life.
 Below is a photo comparison of the front wing designs from the Belgium Grand Prix (which is a medium downforce circuit) and Italian Grand Prix (which is a low downforce circuit).
 The highlighted line on the top of the wing edge shows the differing geometric shapes:
 <br><br>

 ![Ferrari Front Wing](images/FerrariFrontWings.png "Ferrari Front Wings") Photo Courtesy of F1Unchained Youtube Channel
 <br><br>

-While it may seem like there insignificant differences in the front wing, "depowering" the wing by shallowing it reduces the downforce implied on the front of the car.
-In turn this reduces the stress on the tyres, thus minimizing degredation.
-This upgrade for Ferrari made it apparent that they were willing to sacrifice more cornering speed at the benefit of preserving their tyres, much like the philosophy of other teams.
-Concurrently, this helps with straight line speed for the long stragihts.
+While it may seem like there are insignificant differences in the front wing, "depowering" the wing by shallowing it reduces the downforce implied on the front of the car.
+This upgrade for Ferrari made it apparent that they were willing to sacrifice some cornering speed at the benefit of preserving their tyres, much like the philosophy of other teams.
+Concurrently, this helped with straight line speed for the long stragihts.
 Ferrari also stated that this low downforce setup in the front wing provide the "required aero balance" for the circuit.
 <br><br>

 *What Is Aero Balance?*

-Aero balance quantifies how the total downforce is distributed onto the front axle.
-At a track like Monza, which features high-speed straights and slow chicanes, an optimal aero balance typically shifts more downforce to the rear while maintaining 42-44% of the total downforce on the front axle.
+Aero balance quantifies how the total downforce is distributed onto the front  and rear axle.
+At a track like Monza, which features high-speed straights and slow chicanes, an optimal aero balance typically shifts more downforce to the rear while maintaining 42%-44% of the total downforce on the front axle.
 A front-heavy aero balance (too much downforce at the front) can cause the rear to become unstable, making it difficult to control through Monza’s chicanes and braking zones.
 Conversely, an excessive rearward aero balance can induce understeer, making the car sluggish through corners.
 While Ferrari’s exact aero balance at Monza is unknown, it is reasonable to assume that their front wing adjustments were designed to operate within the optimal 42%-44% range for Monza’s low-downforce characteristics.
 Below is a visualization showing how front downforce is affected by ride height and front wing angle:

 ![Aero Balance](images/AeroBalnceFront.png "Aero Balance Example")